aleksejspopovs/martian_lights/README.md

 These can also be set with the environment variables `HUE_STATE_PATH`, `HUE_BRIDGE_ADDR`, and `HUE_BRIDGE_USERNAME`.

 The `run` function is where the fun happens.
 It takes a single parameter (say, `ml`) of type `MartianLights`, which exposes the function `resource(kind, name, attributes)`.
 You can call `ml.resource` to tell ML that you would like a resource of a given kind to exist with the given parameters.
-The name is not sent to the Bridge, it is only used to store information related to this resource in the statefile.
+The name is not sent to the Bridge, it is only used to persist the created resource's ID in the statefile.

 A simple config file might look like this: